 The barbell bench press offers a myriads of benefits other than developing upper body strength; these include building stronger bones and helping in weight loss—a list of all the benefits appears below:

-1. Increased muscle mass and strength—the bench press is an excellent compound movement that packs on upper body muscle and strength and is staple for any serious lifter looking to make significant gains.
-The bench press is an ideal exercise to include on a cut for those wondering how much muscle do you lose on a cut because it delivers maximum growth with relatively little fatigue.
+- Increased muscle mass and strength—the bench press is an excellent compound movement that packs on upper body muscle and strength and is staple for any serious lifter looking to make significant gains.
+The bench press is a beneficial exercise to include during a cut for those curious about muscle loss during a cut because it promotes significant growth with minimal fatigue.

-3. Weight loss—building muscle from bench presses increases the body’s basal metabolic rate since muscle needs energy to maintain, which expends calories even after the workout contributing to weight loss.15
+- Weight loss—building muscle from bench presses increases the body’s basal metabolic rate since muscle needs energy to maintain, which expends calories even after the workout contributing to weight loss.30

-4. Mental health—physical exercises done regularly such as bench press enhances mood while improving sleep and reducing anxiety.16
+- Mental health—physical exercises done regularly such as bench press enhances mood while improving sleep and reducing anxiety.31

-5. Bone health—as a result of the stress placed on the body to complete the movements, bone density improves due to the body’s adaptation to the exercise.
-A 2014 study demonstrated that including the bench press in workouts improved bone health and was a remedy for osteoporosis; a condition where the bones become weakened and fragile and prone to breaking.17
+- Bone health—as a result of the stress placed on the body to complete the movements, bone density improves due to the body’s adaptation to the exercise.
+A 2014 study demonstrated that including the bench press in workouts improved bone health and was a remedy for osteoporosis; a condition where the bones become weakened and fragile and prone to breaking.32

 How To Bench Press Correctly (Tips to Improve Your Bench Press Form)